yifaneye/simply-wall-st-stocks-page/README.md

 * Testing practices (https://codesandbox.io/docs/tests)
   - I use jest for unit testing and snapshot testing.
-  - From my initial exploration on Simply Wall St's website, I found that cypress is used for e2e testing.
+  - From my initial exploration on Simply Wall St's website, I found that cypress is used for end-to-end testing.
-  - I will try to use cypress.
+  - I use cypress for end-to-end testing.